Measurements of Sigma+ and Sigma- Time-like Electromagnetic Form Factors for center-of-mass energies from 2.3864 to 3.0200 GeV: Introduction

-The hyperons, as the $SU(3)$-flavour-octet partners of the nucleons that contain one or more strange quarks, offer crucial additional dimensions to the study of baryon structures~\cite{hyperon1,hyperon2}.
+Nucleons, as the lightest baryons, are the largest component of the observable matter in the universe, and were shown to be non-pointlike particles in the middle of last century~\cite{stern,hofstadter}.
+However, nucleon properties, such as their radii and the sources of their spin, are still not well understood~\cite{protonradius}.
+The hyperons are the $SU(3)$-flavour-octet partners of the nucleons that contain one or more strange quarks, and offer crucial additional dimensions to the study of nucleon structures~\cite{hyperon1,hyperon2}.
 Treating the heavier strange quarks as spectators, hyperons can provide valuable insight into the behaviour of the lighter up and down quarks in different environments.
 Electromagnetic form factors~(EMFFs) are fundamental observables of baryons that are intimately related to their internal structure and dynamics~\cite{chiral, pqcd, lattice1}.
 Despite the fact that much work has been done on the EM structures of protons in both the space-like and time-like regions~\cite{space_ros, space_jlab, time_cleo, time_babar, time_cmd, time_bes3}, experimental information regarding the EMFFs of hyperons remains limited~\cite{hyperon_babar, hyperon_cleo, hyperon_bes3, hyperon_bes32}.
 Moreover, the few existing measurements of time-like neutron FFs~\cite{nnbar_fenice, nnbar_bes3} differ from each other and lead to conflicting conclusions when compared to those for the proton~\cite{ratio_theory1, ratio_theory2}.
 A $\Sigma^+$ hyperon is formed by replacing the proton's down quark with a strange quark; likewise a $\Sigma^-$ is formed by replacing the neutron's up quark with a strange quark.
-Thus the corresponding ratio of FFs between the $\Sigma^{+}$ and $\Sigma^{-}$ hyperons could provide guidance for the nucleons.
-The $\Sigma$ hyperon FFs have been predicted by lattice QCD~\cite{lattice2} and in different theoretical models, such as perturbative QCD~(pQCD)~\cite{ratio_theory2}, the Unitary and Analytic~(U\&A) model~\cite{UandA}, chiral perturbative theory~(ChPT)~\cite{ChPT}, and the di-quark correlation model~\cite{diquark}.
-Experimental measurements for $\Sigma$ hyperons, especially the $\Sigma^{-}$, which has never been previously measured in the time-like region, provide essential tests of these models and produce important input for the understanding of baryonic structures.
+The corresponding ratio of FFs between the $\Sigma^{+}$ and $\Sigma^{-}$ hyperons could provide guidance for the nucleons.
+Therefore, experimental measurements for $\Sigma$ hyperons, especially the $\Sigma^{-}$, which has never been measured in the time-like region, provide essential tests of various theoretical models~\cite{ratio_theory2,diquark, UandA} and produce important input for the understanding of baryonic structures.